ceciliaconsta3/My-100-Days-of-Code/log.md

 **Today's Progress**: Created wireframe and HTML/Bootstrap template for new Tribute page

-**Thoughts**: Took a deep breath and decided to rollback the scope of the project in favor of exercising my grasp on the fundamentals, implementing KISS (Keep It Simple Stupid)
+**Thoughts**: Took a deep breath and decided to rollback the scope of the project in favor of exercising my grasp on the fundamentals, implementing KISS (Keep It Simple Stupid).
+As a result, even without the images and other UI elements, the page is already looking better